goelradha12/cohort/MyLeetlab/backend/readme.md

 - we can check how many testcases are passed.
 - run the code and then give submit route.
 - agar problem pahle hi solved h to use display krdo
-- store status in a ENUM
+- store execute code status in a ENUM
+- Give user the count of how many users has solved the specific problem